eed3si9n/eed3si9n.com/original/learning-scalaz-day3.md

 > ...
 > What are kinds and what are they good for?
 Well, let's examine the kind of a type by using the :k command in GHCI.

-I did not find `:k` command for Scala REPL so I wrote one for Scala 2.10.0-M7.
-Unlike Haskell's version, it only accepts proper type as input but it's better than nothing!
+I did not find `:k` command for Scala REPL so I wrote one for Scala 2.10.0-M7. <s>Unlike Haskell's version, it only accepts proper type as input but it's better than nothing!</s> For type constructors, pass in the companion type.
+(Thanks paulp for the suggestion)

 <scala>
+// requires Scala 2.10.0-M7
 def kind[A: scala.reflect.TypeTag]: String = {
   import scala.reflect.runtime.universe._
   def typeKind(sig: Type): String = sig match {